Supplemental Nutrition Assistance Program: 1996 welfare reform and subsequent amendments

-Electronic Benefits Transfer
+Electronic benefit transfer

 In the late 1990s, the Food Stamp Program was revamped, with some states phasing out actual stamps in favor of a specialized debit card system known as Electronic Benefit Transfer (EBT), provided by private contractors.
 Many states merged the use of the EBT card for public welfare programs as well, such as cash assistance.
 The move was designed to save the government money by not printing the coupons, make benefits available immediately instead of requiring the recipient to wait for mailing or picking up the booklets in person, and reduce theft and diversion.

 Renaming the Food Stamp Program

-The 2008 farm bill renamed the Food Stamp Program to the Supplemental Nutrition Assistance Program (beginning October 2008) and replaced all references to "stamp" or "coupon" in federal law with "card" or "EBT."
+The 2008 farm bill renamed the Food Stamp Program to the Supplemental Nutrition Assistance Program (beginning October 2008) and replaced all references to "stamp" or "coupon" in federal law with "card" or "EBT".
 This was done to mark a more explicit focus on providing nutrition.
 It was also done to reduce usage of the stigmatized phrase "food stamps".